DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture12.md

 $$z_α = µ + zσ$$

-where z is the z-value for a standard normal distribution corresponding to the left tail probability $α = N (z)$.
+where z is the z-value for a standard normal distribution corresponding to the left tail probability $α = N (z)$

 ---
 ### Example